Oseryx/Vivian-VSCode-Extention/README.md

 # Vivian Language Support

+This repo will be archived soon, a new version will come out, why archiving ?
+Simple, the regex is horrible I've done this while learning vscode api at the same time, I prefer restarting over with way better features:
+- Semantic highlight
+- Autocompletion
+- Debugging

 This is the README of the vivian's vscode extension, responsible for the syntax highlighting for now, it stills in beta For now it supports:
 - Keywords